FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

     </div>
 </div>

-A big surprise to me was the [YomiChan](https://github.com/FooSoft/yomichan) dictionary ["KireiCake"](https://foosoft.net/projects/yomichan/#dictionaries) having URL-shortened links from time to time, like [waa.ai/v4YY](https://waa.ai/v4YY) in the above card.
+A big surprise to me was the [YomiTan](https://yomitan.wiki/) dictionary "KireiCake" having URL-shortened links from time to time, like [waa.ai/v4YY](https://waa.ai/v4YY) in the above card.
 In this case it leads to an [in-depth discussion on Yahoo](https://detail.chiebukuro.yahoo.co.jp/qa/question_detail/q1317655948) about that grammar point. [(Archive Link, in case it goes down)](http://web.archive.org/web/20220508092155/https://detail.chiebukuro.yahoo.co.jp/qa/question_detail/q1317655948)

+Tid-bits like these...
 The love and patience of the Japanese learning online community is truly magnificent.
 From /djt/ threads on image-boards to [user-scripts connecting Kanji learn services to a collection of example recordings from Anime.](https://community.wanikani.com/t/userscript-anime-context-sentences/54003?u=frostkiwi)

 <blockquote class="reaction"><div class="reaction_text">This dedication to help each other out like that has me in awe.</div><img class="kiwi" src="/assets/kiwis/love.svg"></blockquote>